- Kiev, Ukraine

 Today, he is still not sure if that was the right call.
 The Maidan protests have become a founding narrative for the new Ukrainian state.
 Images of the protestors killed, known as the “heavenly hundred,” are displayed in squares and schools across the country.
 The LGBT community are completely left out of the narrative.

 “What we hear from our opponents is ‘you were not there at the Maidan first”,” says Zoryan.
-The LGBT community is also criticized for not doing more to mobilise support for the new government in rebel eastern Ukraine, in spite of the fact that being out and LGBT in Ukraine is dangerous at the best of times.
+The LGBT community is also criticized for not doing more to mobilize support for the new government in rebel eastern Ukraine, in spite of the fact that being out and LGBT in Ukraine is dangerous at the best of times.
 Underlying these accusations is an implicit question about whether the LGBT community is really Ukrainian.

 “We were on Maidan and we are in the ATO (Eastern Ukraine)” says 27-year old Maria.
 “But you don’t exactly go around asking people if they are LGBT in those places.”
 Maria is gay, though not an LGBT activist.
 She participated in every Maidan protest from the first to the very last.
 She brought petrol for Molotov cocktails and threw them at riot police during the iconic clashes on Kiev’s Hrushevsky Street.
 Her girlfriend was also there, working as a frontline medic.
 After the protests ended, Maria went to fight in the east, and says she was not the only person from the LGBT community who did.

 The Maidan protests started when Yanukovych sought to cancel an Association Agreement with the EU.
 Maria and Zoryan were in the square for the same reasons as other Ukrainians — because they wanted the improvements in democracy and human rights that association with Europe would bring.
 But the agreement had particular importance for the LGBT community.
 “For me Ukraine not signing the Association Agreement also meant that it would become part of the so-called Russian world.
 One of the values of the so-called Russian world is state sponsored homophobia,” says Zoryan.
+Pro-Kremlin media were attempting to portray the pro-EU protests as a tantrum by LGBT people yearning to join ‘Gayropa.’

 The new government went on to sign the agreement, and there has since been some progress in LGBT rights.
 Ukraine passed an amendment to the labor code making it illegal to fire someone based on their sexuality.
 Ukraine hosted its second ever LGBT march after the revolution, which was attacked by far right activists but successfully protected by the police.